-In order to deter increasing trends in CMV Crashes, the State of New Jersey will allocate available resources and commit to MCSAP activities, as outlined in the CVSP, dedicating efforts and performing activities that will result in the reduction of CMV Crashes and related fatalities.
+In order to accomplish a prolongued reduction in CMV Crashes, the State of New Jersey will allocate available resources and commit to MCSAP activities outlined in the CVSP, in a strategic effort to deter the incidence of CMV Crashes and Fatalities.

-An analysis of CMV crash data from calendar years 2017-2018, obtained from the FMCSA (MCMIS, A&I), the NHTSA, the Fatal Motor Vehicle Crash Comparative Data Report compiled by the New Jersey State Police Fatal Accident Investigation Unit and SafetyNet, confirmed the number of CMV Crashes and related fatalities continue on an increasing trend nationally and in New Jersey.
-Furthermore, when such data is examined by CMV vehicle configuration, it reveals Large Trucks as the most likely vehicle to be involved in a CMV crash, or in a CMV fatal crash.
+An analysis of CMV crash data for calendar year 2019, obtained from the Fatal Motor Vehicle Crash Comparative Data Report compiled by the New Jersey State Police Fatal Accident Investigation Unit, indicated that there were 30 tractor-trailers involved in 30 fatal crashes which resulted in 36 fatalities in New Jersey.
+While 30 fatal tractor-trailer crashes in 2019 represents a reduction of 2 fatal crash incidents involving tractor-trailers when compared to 2018 in the state, once the CMV statistical crash data is examined by vehicle configuration, Large Trucks are the vehicles most likely to be involved in a CMV crash, or in a CMV fatal crash.

-A large truck for the purpose of this analytical evaluation is any medium or heavy truck excluding buses and motor homes, with a gross vehicle weight rating (GVWR) greater than 10,000 pounds.
+For the purpose of this statistical assessment, a large truck is any medium or heavy truck excluding buses and motor homes, with a gross vehicle weight rating (GVWR) greater than 10,000 pounds.

-To better understand the scope of the problem, when we compare the 2017-2018 CMV Crash data in New Jersey by vehicle configuration, we find the number of Large Trucks involved in all CMV Crash Events represent an average 83 percent (per vehicle configuration statistics for large trucks and buses based on MCMIS data for all crash events).
-Therefore, it is appropriate to establish that Large Trucks posed the highest risk of involvement in CMV Crashes in the State.
-Taking this into consideration, in order to maximize resources to generate the highest safety performance return to accomplish State and Federal CMV Crash Reduction goals, the New Jersey State Police (NJSP) remains committed to visible traffic enforcement activities focused on large trucks committing serious traffic offenses, or engaged in unsafe driving behaviors, such as speeding, following too close, improper lane change, texting, cell phone use, impaired and/or reckless driving.
-While these enforcement activities combined with outreach and education efforts have contributed to the State Crash Reduction objectives and to the MCSAP mission, more work remains to be done to meet the continous challenge presented by these increasing trends.
+To better understand the full scope of the CMV crash problem, its impact and how to attain crash reduction goals, when we compare the 2019 New Jersey CMV Crash data by vehicle configuration, we find the number of Large Trucks involved in all CMV Crash Events, represent an 81 percent of all CMVs (per vehicle configuration statistics for large trucks and buses based on MCMIS data for all crash events).
+Therefore, it is appropiate to establish that Large Trucks pose the highest risk of CMV crash involvement and incidence in the State.
+Taking this into consideration, in order to maximize the available resources and generate the highest safety performance return to accomplish State and Federal CMV Crash Reduction goals, the New Jersey State Police (NJSP) remains committed to visible traffic enforcement activities focused on Large Trucks and their Drivers, whenever these are detected engaged in serious traffic offenses, or unsafe driving behaviors, such as speeding, following too close, improper lane change, texting, cell phone use, and other, such as impaired and/or reckless driving.
+In an effort to maintain the CMV crash reduction success rate accomplished in 2019, and as projected for 2020, the New Jersey Department of Transportation (NJDOT), together with the state law enforcement community, the New Jersey State Police (NJSP) and the New Jersey Motor Vehicle Commission (NJMVC) reaffirms its commitment to reducing these occurrences through enforcement and education of the motoring public.